polyipseity/information/special/PPTG change impact framework.md

 ## extensions

-After identifying the PPTG change impacts, we can {{act to support said the change impacts}}. {{A table}} can be used: for each aspect, write down {{actions to support change, who, and budget}}.
+After identifying the PPTG change impacts, we can {{act to support said change impacts}}. {{A table}} can be used: for each aspect, write down {{actions to support change, who, and budget}}.
 Other things can also be added.